 Photos of gardens often show plants tumbling across pathways and walls.
 This type of arrangement may look beautiful, but in reality, that kind of jumble is a pest’s dream.
 It provides hiding places where you can’t see or reach the pests.
 Instead, keep your garden neat.
 Clean up leaf debris, keep lawn sections mowed, and keep plants nicely trimmed.
 Also, be sure to remove and replace any plants that have died and drain any puddles or pools of water to stop mosquito larvae.
 With fewer hiding places, your garden won’t look as inviting to pests.

 Sometimes you can’t companion-plant your way out of dealing with pests, and you need the help of professionals.
-Pest control services can inspect your yard and home for signs of pests This is where keeping the garden very neat comes in handy — it lets the pest control person see what pests might really be around and can treat the yard accordingly.
+Pest control services can inspect your yard and home for signs of pests.
+This is where keeping the garden very neat comes in handy — it lets the pest control services expert see what pests might really be around and can treat the yard accordingly.
 Treatments may involve chemicals, or they could involve non-chemical and non-lethal exclusion tactics.

 Following the tips above can help you keep pests out of your garden, but be aware that your garden isn’t the only part of your yard that can fall victim to pests; your lawn can also host various unwanted insects.
 According to Weed Pro, nearly 22 million homeowners in the U.S. hire lawn care services to maintain their lawns.
 This fact emphasizes that a lawn is one of the most important parts of a property, and if your grass is dying, it can detract from the appearance of your garden as well.

 Grubs are one of the biggest threats to a lawn, and if you notice that they’re present in your yard, you’ll need to hire an expert for grub removal.
-You can rely on Watson’s Weed Control to rid your yard of these pests once and for all.
-Contact us today to get started on our premium pest control services.
+You can rely on home pest control and rodent treatment services to rid your yard of these pests once and for all.

 Let’s Get Started